GESIS-Methods-Hub/guidelines-for-tutorials/readme.md

 ## Conversion

-Content converstion `magdalena` uses `quarto` to do the conversion.
+Methods Hub uses `quarto` to do the conversion.
 You can try the same conversion yourself.

 `qmd` to `ipynb`